karlmutch/HttpRoller/README.md

 option to determine the location of one or more directories that are named according to the elapsed seconds within a rolling window.
-When the location of the content to be served is determined based upon the time in seconds within the rolling window then the request will be served from that location/
+When the location of the content to be served is determined based upon the time in seconds within the rolling window then the request will be served from that location.

+The time slot at which the test should be restarted and rewound is defined by having a slot directory that contains a file "finish".

 When starting the web server you would use a command such as:

 <pre>
-/home/pi/bin/HttpRoller -listen=127.0.0.1:12345 -path=~/pi-gateway/simulator/scenarios/default -window=60s
+/home/pi/bin/HttpRoller -listen=127.0.0.1:12345 -path=~/pi-gateway/simulator/scenarios/default
 </pre>

 If the directory scenarios/default contained two directories with a file named json:

 scenarios/default/0/module/status/json
 scenarios/default/30/module/status/json
+scenarios/default/60/finish

 Then the result would be that for the first 30 seconds of every minute after the server was started the first json would be served, and the second json served after